EpsteinLabUVA/StrainNet/README.md

 ---

-# TransStrainNet
+# StrainNet-Transformer
 **Improved Strain Analysis of Cine MRI with Long-Range Spatiotemporal Relationship Learning**

-TransStrainNet is a transformer-based DL framework that combines the attention mechanisms for long-term dependencies and convolutions for local dependencies, capturing both global and local data for improved intramyocardial motion estimation from contour motion.
+StrainNet-Transformer is a transformer-based DL framework that combines the attention mechanisms for long-term dependencies and convolutions for local dependencies, capturing both global and local data for improved intramyocardial motion estimation from contour motion.

 *Updated: April 2024*
 <br/><br/>